-Northwest Folklife, in collaboration with the Office of Economic Development and the Office of Arts and Culture, has developed a pilot internship program that provides paid internships for Seattle’s young creatives.
-These internships range between 12-24 weeks long and give youth hands-on training in various creative fields.
-Interns will work 12-14 hours weekly at their internship sites, and 1-2 hours with Northwest Folklife.
+Northwest Folklife, in collaboration with the Office of Economic Development and the Office of Arts and Culture, has developed an internship program that provides paid internships for Seattle’s young creatives.
+The Cultural and Creative Workforce Development Program (CCWD) provides opportunities to develop skills and connections within the Creative Industries and cultural sector.

 All Applications must be accompanied by a completed Creative Force Intern Intake form.